cyberphone/json-canonicalization/python3/README.md

 canonicalize({"tag":4})
 ```
-Note that both the input is Python data structures while result is an UTF-8 formatted byte array.
+Note that the input is Python data structures while result is an UTF-8 formatted byte array.

-### Constraints
-The JSON canonicalizer only accepts a JSON _Object_ or _Array_ as the top level data type.